jargon-io/jargon/README.md

 # Jargon

 A personal research library that ingests articles, extracts insights, and surfaces connections across domains.
-Inspired by the Zettelkasten method—the goal is serendipitous discovery through unexpected links between ideas.

 Drop in a URL and Jargon will scrape the content, summarize it with an LLM, extract key insights, generate cross-disciplinary topics, and find related articles through semantic search.
 Or ask a question to pull relevant insights from your library, optionally augmented with web results.